njaros/matcha/README.md

 - a la deconnection via le bouton, il faut deconnecter la socket

-# ERROR_LOGS_SERVER

-- TypeError: The view function for 'chat.get_unread_msg_count' did not return a valid response.
-The function either returned None or ended without a return statement.

 # Apres rererelecture du sujet ce qu'on a pas fait:

 - See if a user is currently online, and if not, see the date and time of their last connection.